If you are involved in recruiting for a university music school or department, you may want to have a look at this...

 Previously, you would email your list of students to announce events, audition days, and other opportunities.
 The problem is, static, plain, mass emails are not getting their attention.
 Students might not even being checking the inbox these emails are going to!

-Conversation Center empowers your faculty to reach out to and get replies from the prospective students for their unique area (ie. a studio, ensemble, a section with the marching band) using proven messaging best practices.
-It's the easiest way imaginable to initiate conversations that get replies.
+Conversation Center empowers your faculty to reach out to and get replies from the prospective students for their unique area (ie. the flute studio, the jazz ensemble, the low brass section within the marching band).
+Built around proven messaging best practices, it's the easiest way imaginable to initiate conversations that get replies.
 See An Example

 "Our faculty have been very pleased with how responsive students have been to these texts.
 I feel like we're meeting these young students where they are at."